Polarized QED cascades: Theoretical Model

 \section{Theoretical Model}

 So far, in simulations of cascades only the photon polarization was taken into account in \cite{King:PRA2013}, but lepton polarization was neglected.
 That means, in each generation the leptons emit polarized photons, but without any influence from previous generations because leptons are and stay unpolarized.
 Here, the full polarization evolution is taken into account consistently over many generations.
 The laser field is described as a rotating electric field $\vec E(t) = E_0 (\cos\omega t , \sin\omega t , 0)$, which is a suitable model for colliding laser pulses widely used in the literature \cite{Bell:PRL2008,Fedotov:PRL2010,Nerush:PhysPlas2011,Elkina:PRSTAB2011,Blinne2014,Mironov2014,Kohlfurst:PRD2019} and is generated at the magnetic nodes of colliding laser pulses.
+The rotating electric field represents a simplified model of a real high-intensity laser plasma interaction which allows for a straightforward analysis of the observed particle polarization properties.